alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 ### Pyramidal Code Reviews

 A common misconception about reviewing code is that it should be done by the most senior dev available.
+A team leader should review everything that is deployed by the team.
 So ideally the CTO should be doing all reviews, if they weren't so busy doing CTO things.
 So why not ask the CEO to do the review, or the Pope?